ClemBotProject/ClemBot/ClemBot.Docs/docs/Moderation/Overview.md

 You have a complete history of every Infraction every committed in your server, to view them run these comands.

+## Logging

+ClemBot will log all moderation actions into a given channel if configured.
+See [Designated Channels](../DesignatedChannels.md) for more information on how to enable moderation logging.

 ## Commands

 ### Infractions